Capital punishment by the United States military: Mexican–American War

 The death penalty was enforced for varying crimes during the Mexican–American War from 1846 to 1848, including in cases of American soldiers or civilians committing crimes against the Mexican population.
-In 1847 Isaac Kirk, an African-American civilian working for the US Army, was hanged after being convicted by a military commission of rape and theft.
-However, the death penalty was most actively used for the offence of desertion, which was a significant problem for the US Army during the war.
-In the most infamous case, fifty former American soldiers who were serving with the Mexican Army's San Patricios Foreign Legion were executed for desertion.
-In what likely constitutes the second largest mass execution in American history, thirty of these individuals were hanged at the Battle of Chapultepec in 1847 at the precise moment that the American flag replaced the Mexican flag atop the citadel.
+In 1847, Isaac Kirk, a black civilian working for the US Army, was hanged after being convicted by a military commission of rape and theft.
+However, the death penalty was most actively used for the offense of desertion, which was a significant problem for the US Army during the war.
+In the most infamous case, 50 former American soldiers who were serving with the Mexican Army's San Patricios Foreign Legion were executed for desertion.
+In what likely constitutes the second largest mass execution in American history, thirty of them were hanged at the Battle of Chapultepec in 1847 at the precise moment that the American flag replaced the Mexican flag atop the citadel.

 American Civil War

-The Union Army executed at least 267 soldiers for military offences during the Civil War, including 147 for desertion.
-Other sources suggest that the number of executions by the Union during the Civil War were actually more than 275.
-Nevertheless, most death sentences were not carried out since at least 1,883 death sentences for varying crimes were pronounced but the vast majority were reprieved, particularly in cases of desertion for which President Lincoln often granted pardons.
+The Union Army executed at least 267 soldiers for military offenses during the Civil War, including 147 for desertion.
+Other sources suggest that the number of executions by the Union during the Civil War were more than 275.
+Nevertheless, most death sentences were not carried out since at least 1,883 death sentences for varying crimes were pronounced but the vast majority were reprieved.
+This was especially true in cases of desertion and other purely military offenses, for which President Lincoln often granted pardons.

-Executions were not limited to Union military personnel but were also carried out as punishment for various wartime offences including for espionage and other crimes.
+Executions were not limited to Union military personnel but were also carried out as punishment for various wartime offenses including for espionage and other crimes.
 According to the National Park Service, there were nearly 1,000 military tribunals in which "Confederates, both regulars and guerrillas, were charged with various violations of the laws of war – mostly related to the treatment of prisoners of war".
-One of the most famous offences committed during the Civil War, and tried under American military law, was the trial of the assassins of President Lincoln in 1865.
+One of the most famous offenses committed during the Civil War, and tried under American military law, was the trial of the assassins of President Lincoln in 1865.
 Other military tribunals formed during, and after, the Civil War included: